dezoxel/addressbook/README.md

 - Delete entry

 ## TODO
-1. Run on Github Pages
-2. Cover by unit tests
+1. Cover by unit tests
-3. Fix margins & paddings where needed
+2. Fix margins & paddings where needed
-4. Travis CI
+3. Travis CI
-5. Test coverage tool
+4. Test coverage tool
-6. Code static analysis
-7. Google analytics
+5. Google analytics

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

+Run `grunt plato` for generating code static analysis.
+Visit reports/static-analysis/index.html in your browser in order to see the report.

 ## Testing

 Running `grunt test` will run the unit tests with karma.

+## Deployment

+Currently project supports deployment to the Github Pages.
+Run the `grunt buildcontrol` in order to deploy latest version of the code.